-Currently, eleven NSW egg farms and one Victorian egg farm have had detections of SE.
+Currently, 13 egg production facilities in NSW and one egg farm in Victoria have had detections of SE.
 The first detection was in NSW in September 2018 and, since then, more detections have occurred because of a targeted program of testing and surveillance.
 Testing is continuing across a number of sites.

 All the properties confirmed to have had SE present are interconnected in that people, eggs or equipment were moving between them.

 SE is not endemic in Australia and it remains unclear how this strain arrived here.
 Given the regular movements of people from overseas and imported goods, there are many possibilities for SE to enter Australia.

 It is unfortunate that this pathogen has made its way to egg farms but the current focus is on minimising the impact.

 Protecting public health